destenson/seneca-flow/README.md

 Properties:
 * sequence: (required) array of actions
+  * exit$: (optional) string condition for exit on each action.
+Run after each action and can use :
+    * '$' which will be populated with results set via key$ and 'in' will be set to the previous action result
+    * 'out' which will contain the result of the action
 * merge: (optional) boolean Merge result data when set via key$ otherwise overwrite
 * data: (optional) object to be passed to each action for templating
 * extend: (optional) object to extend each action
 * in: (optional) set in data for start of sequence
-* exit: (optional) string condition for exit.
-Run after each action and can use :
-  * '$' which will be populated with results set via key$ and 'in' will be set to the previous action result
-  * 'out' which will contain the result of the action

 ### Iterate